lit/rfcs/rfcs/0000-rfc-forms.md

 ## Objective

-Provide an easy to use dev experience for validating forms with web components in them.
+Provide an easy-to-use dev experience for validating forms with web components in them.

 ### Goals
 - Provide a common API, so developers can quickly start using the @lit-labs/forms package without changing their existing controls.
 - Allow cross field validation
 - Allow async validation
 - Get and change state for individual controls
-- Allow for configuration (e. g. when should changes be reflected in the model (when the element looses focus vs when the value of the element changes.))
+- Allow for configuration (e.g. when should changes be reflected in the model (when the element looses focus vs when the value of the element changes.))
 - The API should be type safe.
 - It should be possible to set initial values for individual controls.
 - Subscribe to value changes of a control